mdareef/google-keep-clone/README.md

 In the project directory, you can run:

+# npm install
+This command installs all packages and create node modules file

 # npm start
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.